DreamOfTheRedChamber/system-design-interviews/mysql.md

 #### Shared storage such as Amazon Aurora

 ## Sharding
-### Choose between table and database sharding
-* We could classify the layout within database into the following categories:
-	- Single database single table
-	- Single database multiple table
-	- Multiple database multiple table
-* The preference order is as follows:
-	1. Single database single table
-	2. If data volume is big, could consider single database multiple table.
-		- Could use 50M rows as the standard size for a single table.
-		- The MyISAM storage engine supports 2^32 rows per table.The InnoDB storage engine doesn't seem to have a limit on the number of rows, but it has a limit on table size of 64 terabytes.
-How many rows fits into this depends on the size of each row.
-	3. If concurrent volume is high, then could consider using multiple database multiple table.
-		- For example, test MySQL 5.7 on a 4 Core 8 GB cloud server
-			- Write performance: 500 TPS
-			- Also note down here the read performance for reference: 10000 QPS

 ### Choose the number of shards
 * If has a cap on storage:
 	- Each shard could contain at most 1TB data.